Close Menu

 Binder handout

-More than 50 Landrum Middle School students competed in the Annual Landrum Science Fair.
-Over 40 projects were judged in five different categories.
+On Friday, November 21st, more than 120 Landrum Middle School students competed in the Annual Landrum Science Fair.
+One hundred projects were judged in five different categories.

 Landrum congratulates all of our student scientists!